homer6/logport/README.md

 - Automatically restarts watches if killed or on failure.
 - Parent process monitors separate child processes and shuts them down if they exceed 256MB memory.
 - Optionally collects system telemetry at configurable intervals.
+- Integrated product codes for ease of adoption in enterprise settings.
+- You can easily modify the code to filter or scrub data before it's sent to kafka.

 ## Requirements
 - ubuntu 18 or OEL 5.11 ( please open an issue if you'd like support for your platform )